4 Steps to Choosing the Right Keywords for SEO

 • Long-tail keywords

 A long-tail keyword can comprise three to about ten words.
 They have a lower search volume and less competition.
+Although fewer people use these keywords, you are more likely to reach such clients.
+They also have a more precise intent compared to their short-tail counterparts.
 Are they suitable for my website?
-Although fewer people use these keywords, you have a higher likelihood of reaching such clients.
-They also have a more precise intent compared to their short-tail counterparts.

 How can I choose the right keywords for SEO?